Directive Principles of State Policy (DPSP): UPSC Previous Year Questions (PYQs)

 Explanation:

-India, which of the following are fundamental for the governance of the
+Question: Which are fundamental for governance of the country?

 (a) Fundamental Rights